jmscudder/COVID/index.md

 The raw daily increase in cases, hospitalizations, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new cases were reported, this line would go to zero.
 ![](DailyCases.png)

->The provisional increase in cases from Mar 27 to Mar 28: 326.0
+>The provisional increase in cases from Apr 03 to Apr 04: 453.0
 >
->The last time cases per day were this high was Mar 24 2022: 4 days prior.
+>The last time cases per day were this high was Mar 21 2022: 14 days prior.
 >
->The case rate then was 346 cases.
+>The case rate then was 481 cases.
 >
->The last time cases per day were lower than this was Mar 27 2022: 1 day prior.
+>The last time cases per day were lower than this was Apr 03 2022: 1 day prior.
 >
->The case rate then was 197 cases.
+>The case rate then was 264 cases.

 The raw daily increase in hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new events were reported, these lines would go to zero.
 ![](DailyHospitalizations.png)